Thomas G. Lozier Chief Administrative Officer, Army & Air Force Exchange Service

 Tom Lozier is the Executive Vice President and Chief Administrative Officer (CAO) for the Army & Air Force Exchange Service (Exchange), at the organization’s headquarters in Dallas.

 Diversity, equity and inclusion are at the core of the Exchange’s culture and represent the strength of the organization.
 The Exchange challenges itself in its ability to recruit, hire, promote and retain a diverse and inclusive workforce to create business advantages and opportunities for growth.
-A major employer of Veterans and military spouses, the Exchange has hired more than 1,700 Wounded Warriors since 2010 and more than 50,000 Veterans and military spouses since 2013.
-The Exchange plans to hire an additional 25,000 Veterans and spouses over the next five years, aiming for a total of 75,000 such hires by 2026.
+A major employer of Veterans and military spouses, the Exchange has hired more than 1,900 Wounded Warriors since 2010 and more than 55,000 Veterans and military spouses since 2013.
+The Exchange aims to hire a total of 75,000 Veterans and military spouses by 2030.

 A native of Jackson, Michigan, Lozier has 35 years of retail industry experience.
 He received his Bachelor of Science in 1974 from the United States Naval Academy at Annapolis, Maryland.
 He graduated from Harvard Business School in 1982, where he earned a Master of Business Administration.